Phionanamugga/Evernote/README.md

 - **Save and Share**: Save your notes to local storage and share them via email.
 - **Multimedia Import**: Import and preview photos and videos directly within your notes.

-# Getting Started
+Getting Started
-1. **Downloading and installation**:
+1. Downloading and installation
-   - Download and install the Ezy Note app from the App Store or Google Play Store.
+- Download and install the EverNote App Store or Google Play Store

 2. **Launching the app**:

    - Launch the app and create a new account or log in if you already have one.
 3. **Writing and Editing Notes**:
    - Use the text area provided to write your notes.